Jumpchart's Big Update

 wp-export-window

-We’ll be publishing an in depth post covering all the details of the new Wordpress export in the near future, so stay tuned!
-You can also read our detailed guide in the Jumpchart support section that covers the specifics of exporting your project to Wordpress.
+We’ll be publishing an in depth post covering all the details of the new WordPress export in the near future, so stay tuned!
+You can also read our detailed guide in the Jumpchart support section that covers the specifics of exporting your project to WordPress.

 As we said before, we’re really proud of the new Jumpchart and, as always, we’d love to hear your comments about the redesign!
 We hope you enjoy the new Jumpchart as much as we do!